-Hashgraph is fundamentally fair because no individual node can stop a transaction from entering the system, or even delay it very much.
-If one or a few malicious nodes attempt to prevent a given transaction from being delivered to the rest of the network and so be added into consensus, the random nature of the hashgraph gossip protocol through which nodes communicate messages to each other will ensure that the transaction flows around that blockage.
+Hashgraph is fundamentally fair because no individual can stop a transaction from entering the system, or even delay it very much.
+If one (or few) malicious node attempts to prevent a given transaction from being delivered to the rest of the community and so be added into consensus, then the random nature of the gossip protocol will ensure that the transaction flows around that blockage.